 This means being able to achieve an average of less than 110µs, with 99% of all IOPS guaranteed to be below 300µs.

 Remember that in this implementation, NVMe SCM is a cache, so consistent I/O performance depends on effective cache algorithms.

 Hyper-converged the site for Hitachi Vantara NVMe

 Hitachi Vantara has not currently implemented any NVMe features within its existing storage platforms.

-However, the company has introduced NVMe storage into its hyper-converged systems.
+However, the company has NVMe storage into its hyper-converged systems.
 The HC V124N hyperconverged platform is based on VMware vSphere and uses vSAN as the storage layer.